timmaki/GAM/CreatingClientSecretsFile.md

 # Creating the client\_secrets.json and oauth2service.json files for GAM
-To use GAM, you need to create your own client\_secrets.json and oauth2service.json filse.
+To use GAM, you need to create your own client\_secrets.json and oauth2service.json files.
 These give you your own personal quota of API requests.

 # Steps